Western Wyoming Community College: Location

 Western Wyoming Community College is located in Rock Springs and has an extended campus center in Green River, Wyoming, along with other outreach centers across southwest Wyoming.
 The boundaries of the college district, with those of the county, enclose 10473 sqmi in the southwestern part of the state.
 Western serves Carbon, Lincoln, Sublette, Sweetwater, and Uinta counties, covering just over 29,000 square miles.
 The average elevation of the main campus is over 6,500 feet above sea level.
 Green River, which is located approximately 12 mi west of the main campus site, together with Rock Springs, comprises the fourth largest population center in the State of Wyoming.
 The recreation areas of Flaming Gorge National Recreation Area, The Grand Teton National Park/Jackson Hole country, and Yellowstone National Park are all easily accessible from Western.
 The campus, consisting of 435 acre, with modern facilities and equipment, can be easily reached by Greyhound Bus Lines and various airlines as well as by car on Interstate 80 and U.S. 191.

-There is a Western Wyoming Community College Foundation.
-Former State Senator Robert H. Johnson was one of its members.

 Academics

-Western offers transfer degrees for students who plan to pursue a baccalaureate, occupational degrees, and occupational certificates for students who plan to directly enter the workforce or who want to learn new skills or brush up on others.
+Western, as of 2024 academic year, offers 35 associate’s degrees, 31 certificates, and one bachelor's degree.
+These degrees offer transfer opportunities for students who plan to pursue a baccalaureate or the ability to earn occupational degrees, and occupational certificates for students who plan to directly enter the workforce or who want to learn new skills or brush up on others.
 Many of the certificates are embedded within the corresponding occupational degrees.

+Athletics

+Western sponsors teams in two men's and three women's NJCAA sanctioned sports:

+The Mustangs compete in the Wyoming Community College Athletic Conference which is in the NJCAA Region 9.

+In 2023, Western's wrestling team competed in Council Bluffs, Iowa at the NJCAA's National Men's Wrestling Championship, winning their first ever national title.
+The squad totaled 134 team points, compared to runner-up Pratt Community College from Pratt, Kansas, that totaled 112.5 points.

+Western wrestling defended their 2023 championship title once again in Council Bluffs, Iowa in 2024.
+The Mustangs brought home another National Championship, outscoring the second-placed team by 21.5 points, for a total of 161 points.

+In the summer of 2025, Western announced a sixth varsity sport, E-sports.
+The co-ed team will be formed in Fall 2025, after the selection of a coach.
+E-sports student-athletes will follow the same eligibility requirements as other Mustang athletes.